Fariszull/electric_rates_calculator/README.md

-Assalamualaikum, here is the task that was assigned to me.
+Assalamualaikum, here is the task that was assigned to me for the internship application.